How to Handle PF Deductions for an Office Boy Transitioning from Outsourced to Payroll?

 barkha.sukhani

 Thank you, Mr. Mayur, for your advice.
 I have one small query.
-If people are on a retainer ship basis (which is essentially a yearly contract that gets revised annually), is it legally correct not to deduct PF even if their salary is less than 6500, as is the case with our office boy.
+If people are on a retainer ship basis (which is essentially a yearly contract that gets revised annually), is it legally correct not to deduct PF even if their salary is less than 6500, as is the case with our office boy?

 vikaskhatter29@gmail.com

-As you mentioned in your question that the employee is not ready to deduct the PF, as he is put on the company payroll, so the responsibility of the principal employer is to follow all the statutory compliance.
+I would like to solve your query.
+If an employee's Basic + D.A. is below ₹6500/-, then it will be inevitable to deduct the PF from the employee's salary.
+As you mentioned in your question that the employee is not ready to deduct the PF, as he is put on the company payroll, the responsibility of the principal employer is to follow all the statutory compliance.

-You have further mentioned above if you show the employee on an outsource basis or contractor basis, it would be mandatory for the immediate employer to deduct the PF amount from employees.
+You have further mentioned that if you show the employee on an outsource basis or contractor basis, it would be mandatory for the immediate employer to deduct the PF amount from employees.
+In case the immediate employer has no PF coverage, then it becomes the obligation of the principal employer to deduct the PF on their behalf.
+Because the employee is working in your organization, all compliance you will have to take care of whether the employee belongs to outsource/contractor.

 You are the principal employer.
-When an inspection occurs in your premises, the auditor will ask you to show the contractor wages register and attendance register.
+When an inspection occurs on your premises, the auditor will ask you to show the contractor wages register and attendance register.
 If his Basic DA comes under the PF ceiling limit, then there might be a demand to show the contribution of those employees.
+So, it does not matter whether the employees belong to the contractor party or company payroll.
+All statutory rules and regulations will be applied to employees.

 If employees are working in your organization from the contractor's side, then every month take a challan receipt of PF and ESI contribution with a salary summary sheet from the immediate employer, whether he is submitting the contribution adequately or not.
+Again, I am suggesting you, if you are the principal employer, then it is your obligation to see all statutory compliance of all employees, which consist of (company payroll, contractor, outsource) because all are working in your organization.

 I hope you will be clear on this.